NickBell123/Digi-Market-Cap/README.md

 #### My Crypto page

-- Test page loads with or without data.
+- Test page loads holdings page without data.

+- Test page loads holdings table with data  available.

 - Test that pie chart of holdings is displyed when data is available.

 - Test that all buttons point to correct pages

-- Test that all nav element show responsive pionter.
+- Test that all navbar elements show responsive pionter.

 - Test that Logo in nvabar loads coin list page.

 - Test that coin list link in navbar loads coin list page.

-- Test that My Crypto link points to M Cypto page.
+- Test that My Crypto link points to My Cypto page.

 - Test that Add Crypto link points to Ad Cypto page.